-Vietnam Itinerary 7 Days: Best One Week Trip For First-time Travelers
+Recommended Vietnam Itinerary 7 Days for First-time Travelers

 As busy travelers with a short trip in Vietnam, some desire to experience Vietnam thoroughly from North to South, while others wish to get a deeper insight into a specific Vietnam region for one week.